 Digital Health offers the promise of person-centric care and a true transformation of the individual and family’s role in their own health care.
 It has a strong focus on health and wellness, not just illness and disease, that is achieved by enabling and empowering people to manage and control their health and wellness journey of care.
 New technologies can make data accessible to caregivers and patients leading to shared decision making.
 This puts you in control!

 What We Heard from Citizens

-In 2019, IMAGINE Citizens, along with other organizations, engaged with 400+ Albertans in a livestreamed one-day conference Partners in the Power of Information Sharing: Educate, Empower, Engage that explored digital health understandings, realities and adoption.
+In 2019, Imagine Citizens Network, along with other organizations, engaged with 400+ Albertans in a livestreamed one-day conference Partners in the Power of Information Sharing: Educate, Empower, Engage that explored digital health understandings, realities and adoption.
 The conference aimed to address the role of citizens in the discussion and decisions surrounding sharing health information, eHealth and digital health.

 Five themes emerged from the conference.
 Here’s What We Heard that day.

 |Citizen/Community/Patient Engagement and Advocacy|

 |What can we do as citizens, consumers, families, patients and taxpayers to move our digital health technology priorities along quickly?
 How do we ensure that the digital health transformation is influenced by patients/citizens?|

 |How can we ensure a diverse group is engaged so that technological advances are useful to all of us?|

 |How do we address low health literacy and low technology literacy?|